tyrchen/tyrchen.github.com/source/_posts/2012-12-28-retrospect-of-the-year-2012.markdown

 * I finished one of the greatest upgrade in my life - my lovely baby, lingxi, born at the end of this year.
 * I read tens of books but most of them were not in CS field.
 This year I began to be obsessed by philosophy and literature of the pre-Qin period, so I read quite a few on that.
 * I started using Meteor, a great nodejs framework for next gen web applications.
 By using Meteor, I spent about 5 nights on creating a collaboration tool for my team.
 Now this tool, called teamspark, is the defacto collaboration software of the team.
 * I started blogging again.
-This time, by using octopress and sublime, I was totally immersed in the happy and joyous composing state.
+This time, by using octopress and sublime, I was totally immersed in the joyous composing state.
 * I changed my little red elf Palio to a medium-sized car.
 For my baby, of course.

 Just like what I've done for the past years, this retrospection will be divided into several parts, including work, study, life and finance.
 I'll try to make it more personal.